GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/CloudFunctions/cloudDeployOperations/README.md

 1. Clone the repository and set up your local environment with the necessary environment variables.
-2. Run the Cloud Functions framework locally to test the function:
+2. Run the Cloud Run Functions framework locally to test the function:

    ```bash
    functions-framework --target=cloudDeployOperations
    ```

-### Deployment to Google Cloud Functions
+### Deployment to Google Cloud Run Functions

 1. Set up your Google Cloud environment and enable the necessary APIs: